 The Metrics page allows a team to explore their project's data so they can determine if it is on track.
 To access this page, open the desired project, then in the main menu, select Metrics.

-We also have an integration with Power BI.
-To learn more, please contact us by filling out this form.
+We also have a data analytics solution that allows you to consume your data inside Power BI.
+For more information, please contact us by filling out this form.

 Issue resolution metrics

 When opening the Metrics page, the first things you will see are the issue resolution metrics.

 - Average time to close an issue - For closed issues, this is the average time from creation date to close date.